Best flamenco show in Madrid

 What should you know before attending these shows?

-- Arrive 20 to 30 minutes early.
-Doors open ahead of each session so guests can take their seat, order a drink in La Cantina (the bar area beside the cave), and settle in before the lights dim.
-Staff admit late arrivals only between songs.
+- Arrive 20 to 30 minutes early: Doors open ahead of each session so guests can take their seat, order a drink in La Cantina (the bar area beside the cave), and settle in before the lights dim.

-- Photography during the show is discouraged.
-Some artists invite quick photos at the end; flash and video are off-limits while the cuadro is on stage.
+- Photography during the show is discouraged: Some artists invite quick photos at the end; flash and video are off-limits while the performers are on stage.

 - The ticket is non-refundable and the date and time cannot be changed once purchased, so it pays to confirm the session before checking out.